yuvalmGS/gigaspaces-wiki-jekyll/xap97/mule-processing-unit.markdown

 ---
 layout: post
-title:  Mule Processing Unit
+title:  Processing Unit
 categories: XAP97
 parent: mule-esb.html
 weight: 200
 ---

-{% compositionsetup %}
+{% summary  %} {% endsummary %}
-{% summary page|65 %}The Mule Processing Unit allows you to run Mule within a Processing Unit, thus leveraging all of the Processing Unit and SLA-driven container capabilities.{% endsummary %}

-# Overview

-OpenSpaces allows to configure, package and deploy a [Processing Unit](./packaging-and-deployment.html).
+XAP allows to configure, package and deploy a [Processing Unit](./packaging-and-deployment.html).
 The OpenSpaces Mule integration allows you to run a pure Mule application (with or without OpenSpaces special extension points and transports) as a Processing Unit.

 # Configuration